3ackdoor/demo-api/README.md

 # Example Go Project

-This project is an example for learning Golang design pattern and structuring folder by using OOP knowlegde under the hood
+This project is an example for learning Golang design pattern and structuring folder by using OOP knowledge under the hood

 ## Quick Start
 just type this command in CLI: `make run`